 Gatsata Thermal Power plant which is part of the Concession and implementation agreement between the Government of Rwanda represented by the Ministry of Infrastructure and Rwanda Energy Group Ltd (REG) signed on 28 September 2018 and implemented by assignee EUCL the subsidiary company.
 This power plant was impaired after assessment of obsolescence was done by EUCL the assignee to the agreement, in July 2019.
 The above power plant included in the agreement at a value of Frw 531,778,800 has been inoperative since 2008.
 The matter has been presented to the shareholders in November 2020 together with detailed plan on how to retire most of the thermal power plants.
-There is a process of revision of the Concession and implementation agreement.
+There is a process of revision of the Concession and implementation agreement as well as counting and assessing the status of materials at Gatsata power Plant to determine whether they are scrap, obsolete or be auctioned.
 Once completed the Gatsata plant will be excluded from the concession agreement.